ghostunnel/ghostunnel/README.md

 PKCS11 module you are using.
 It's also possible to use environment variables to set PKCS11 options instead of flags (via `PKCS11_MODULE`, `PKCS11_TOKEN_LABEL` and `PKCS11_PIN`).

+### macOS keychain support (experimental)

+If ghostunnel has been compiled with build tag `certstore` (off by default, requires macOS 10.12+) a new flag will be available that allows for loading certificates from the macOS keychain.
+This is useful if you have identities stored in your local keychain that you want to use with ghostunnel, e.g. if you want your private key(s) to be backed by the SEP on newer Touch ID MacBooks.
+Certificates from the keychain can be loaded by selecting them based on Common Name (CN).

+For example, if you have an identity with CN 'example' in your login keychain:

+    ghostunnel client
+        --keychain-identity example
+        --listen localhost:8080
+        --target example.com:443
+        --cacert test-keys/cacert.pem \

+The command above launches a ghostunnel instance that uses the certificate and private key with Common Name 'example' from your login keychain to proxy plaintext connections from localhost:8080 to example.com:443.